admonkey/MySQLdtp/README.md

 [![Total Downloads][8]][6]
 [![License][9]][6]

-PHP7 console application to create/drop databases & users as well as execute lists of SQL scripts.
+PHP7 command line console application to create/drop databases & users as well as execute lists of SQL scripts.
 This will also generate a PHP file that returns an instance of [PDO][10].